Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: Antarctic Surface Reflectivity

-The Earth has, to date, been extensively mapped in the Ku-band (12-18 GHz)\cite{RadarSat,KeithStuart12} and also in the lower-frequency C-band (2--4 GHz), most recently, and most comprehensively by the Canadian-based RADARSAT satellites.
-These relatively high frequencies, and correspondingly small wavelengths compared to the typical scale of surface features probe not only pure `surface' features, but also sub-surface volumetric scattering due to, e.g., buried sastrugi.
-The absolute(/relative) RADARSAT signal return strength calibration of 2 dB(/1 dB) is sufficient to map the backscattering power across the Antarctic continent (Fig. \ref{fig:RadarSat}), which exhibits variations of order 20 dB.
-Those results are qualitatively consistent with the Envisat satellite Ku-band backscatter\cite{Frederique}, albeit with some large deviations, particularly around the Ross Ice Shelf.
+The Earth has, to date, been extensively mapped in the Ku-band (12-18 GHz) \citep{KeithStuart12} and also in the lower-frequency C-band (4--8 GHz), most recently, and most comprehensively by the Canadian-based RADARSAT satellites (http://bprc.osu.edu/rsl/radarsat/data/).
+These relatively high frequencies, and correspondingly small wavelengths compared to the typical scale of surface features, probe not only pure `surface' features, but also sub-surface volumetric scattering due to, e.g., buried sastrugi.
+The absolute(/relative) RADARSAT signal return strength calibration of 2 dB(/1 dB) is sufficient to map the reflected power across the Antarctic continent (Figure \ref{fig:RadarSat}), which exhibits variations of order 20 dB.
+Those results are qualitatively consistent with the Envisat satellite Ku-band reflection measurements\citep{Frederique}, albeit with some large deviations, particularly around the Ross Ice Shelf, where the reflectivity may be dominated by effects not present in the larger Antarctic ice sheet.
+Currently, the available Envisat data sample is being extended to the S-band (3.2 GHz central frequency) as well as the Ka-band (37 GHz central frequency)\citep{Fred1}.

-The Envisat C-band backscattering results generally follow the trend shown in Figure \ref{fig:Frederique}, but with the C-band backscattering strength over West Antarctica reduced by $\sim$2-5 dB; the backscattering signal in East Antarctica is in general agreement with the Ku-band scattering to within 2-3 dB.
+The Envisat C-band reflection data generally follow the Ku-band trend shown in Figure \ref{fig:Frederique}, but with the measured C-band reflected power over West Antarctica reduced by $\sim$2-5 dB; the data in East Antarctica is in general agreement with the Ku-band data to within 2-3 dB.

-Comparable data are not readily available at the higher frequencies of interest to the ANITA mission, although the precision of three-dimensional satellite maps of the entire Antarctic continent, such as those provided by LandSat, is now approaching dekameter scales.
-Proposals are now under consideration to convert photographic images collected during traverses of the Antarctic interior into surface roughness maps, although those would also sample only a very limited fraction of the Antarctic terrain.

-Using the dedicated Taylor Dome discone transmitter, a previous ANITA-I study found reasonable agreement between the measured radio frequency signal strength at the gondola and the expectation from Snell's Law, knowing the relative geometry of ANITA-I and the Taylor Dome calibration pulser (Figure \ref{fig:TDGoldstein}), albeit over a very limited angular range.
-That study indicates that surface roughness effects within that range, and in that portion of the continent, are not large.

-A direct measurement of surface height variation\cite{gorham_2009a} at the Taylor Dome calibration pulser site, as well as studies of local radio-frequency propagation through the surface\cite{TDpaper}, also implied only modest surface roughness RF effects, for that one geographically limited site.